goanpeca/ATE.org/README.md

 It is implemented as a set of libraries **AND** a plug-in system to the [Spyder](https://github.com/spyder-ide/spyder)-IDE (starting from V5).

-It adds the **ATE project type** to Spyder, with which one can organize ATE tests, test-programs, test-flows ... in a structured way.
+It adds the **ATE project type** to Spyder, with which one can organize ATE tests, test-programs, test-flows ... in a structured -and equipment agnostic- way.

+The `equipment` is brought in by means of plug-ins to ATE.org itself.

 # Description